-Eagle-eyed Game of Thrones viewers noticed a familiar site in the Season 7 episode "Spoils of War."
+Eagle-eyed Game of Thrones viewers noticed a familiar sight in the Season 8 premiere.
+The recognizable spiral at the end of the episode also appeared in season 7's "Spoils of War."
 After Dany allows Jon to start mining for dragonglass in the caves of her ancestral home, he leads her down to the caves to show her something many viewers realized bares a lot of visual significance.
 While Jon shows off ancient cave drawings that show the Children of the Forrest and the First Men uniting to defeat the White Walkers, savvy viewers honed in on the huge spiral on the cave wall.
-If you've watched enough Game of Thrones, it should be a recognizable sight.
+If you've watched enough Game of Thrones, this symbol has become a notorious sight.

 Spirals in Game of Thrones have popped up consistently, leaving many viewers wondering if they're symbolic of something.
 Could they provide clues as to how the show is going to end?
 Are they a significant to finding out who the Prince Who Was Promised is going to be?
 Symbolism in Game of Thrones is tricky to unravel, but the fans are nothing if not determined to do so.

 The notorious spiral made an appearance in perhaps the darkest moment of the season 8 premiere, "Winterfell."
 Tormund Giantsbane, Beric Dondarrion, and Eddison Tollett enter Last Hearth, the home of the House of Umber.
 They come across an apparently deceased Ned Umber who, earlier in the episode, was ordered by Sansa to bring his people to Winterfell in an attempt to protect themselves from the Night King's army.
 Lord Umber is strung up and surrounded by human limbs.
 He opens his eyes, prompting Beric to light him on fire.
 The flames spread to the body parts around him, emphasizing the enlightened spiral symbology.